Hip FractureSkip to the navigation

 - Exercises to help you regain your strength and ability to move around.

 - New ways to do simple daily activities.

 Taking part in a rehab program is very important because it will speed up your recovery and help you to get back to your normal activities sooner.

 After a hip fracture, some people aren't ever able to get around as well as they could before.
 They may need to use a walker or cane.
 They may need help with daily activities such as dressing and bathing.
 And many can no longer live on their own.
 Work hard to get your strength and mobility back so you can be as independent as possible.

 How can you prevent a hip fracture?

-- Get plenty of calcium and vitamin D. Eat foods high in calcium.
-Milk, cheese, yogurt, and other dairy foods have lots of calcium.
-Dark green vegetables, some seafood, and almonds are also good.
-If you want to take calcium and vitamin D supplements, talk to your doctor about how much you need to take.
+- Get plenty of calcium and vitamin D. Dairy foods like milk, cheese, and yogurt have lots of calcium.
+It's also in some vegetables like broccoli and kale.
+Vitamin D is in foods such as salmon, tuna, and fortified milk and cereals.
+If you want to take supplements, ask your doctor how much you need.

 - Do weight-bearing exercise that puts pressure on bones and muscles.
 Walking is a good choice.

 - If your doctor prescribes medicine to slow osteoporosis, take it as directed.